Debdyut/CI-Workshop/README.md

 # CI-Workshop

 This reporsitory contains tutorials for python and tensorflow in jupyter notebook format.
-I created these notebooks to absolute beginners in AI.
+I created these notebooks to teach absolute beginners in AI.